Luis-Domenech/lfd-speaker/README.md

 ## Audio Backend Selection

-`node-speaker` is backed by `mpg123`'s "output modules", which in turn use one of many popular audio backends like ALSA, OSS, SDL, and lots more.
+`lfd-speaker` is backed by `mpg123`'s "output modules", which in turn use one of many popular audio backends like ALSA, OSS, SDL, and lots more.
 The default backends for each operating system are described in the table below: